In a nutshell, I'm a serial entrepreneur, techie, life hacker, expert PM and MBA (x2). But at heart, I'm also an Educator.

 In August 2019 my wife and I became Australian Citizens.
 This of course is something we feel really proud of and it also makes us very happy.

 The Professional (My CV)

-Master of Management and Engineer with ten years’ Project Management experience (Agile certified).
-Expert in software and mobile development projects (including agile development and digital services) with a strong capacity to drive innovation, productivity, efficiency, improvement, growth and high performance.
+Master of Management and Engineer with decades of experience in Product Management, Project Management & Business Analysis (Agile certified).
+Expert in software and mobile development (including agile development and digital services) with a strong capacity to drive innovation, productivity, efficiency, improvement, growth and high performance.

 Experience with Higher Education, small, mid-size and large companies; proven track record of consistently exceeding targets, delivering projects on time and within budget (flawless project execution).

 I've lead course development, LMS, CMS, CRM, mobile apps, Facebook apps, web development, new product development, IT, operations, sales and procurement projects across a wide range of industries including Higher Education, IT, FMCG and Equipment industries.
 I also worked for the following companies: